-3rd-level conjuration
+3rd-level necromancy

-Components: V, S, M (diamonds worth 300 gp, which

-the spell consumes) Duration: Instantaneous
+Components: V, S, M (diamonds worth 300 gp, which the spell consumes)

 You touch a creature that has died within the last minute.
 That creature returns to life with 1 hit point.
 This spell can't return to life a creature that has died of old age, nor can it restore any missing body parts.